NakamotoInstitute/nakamotoinstitute.org/content/library/the-ethics-of-money-production.en.md

 ---
 title: The Ethics of Money Production
-sortTitle: Ethics of Money Production, The
+sort_title: Ethics of Money Production, The
 authors:
   - jorg-guido-hulsmann
 date: 2008